Polycythaemia vera (PV)

 - burning pain, change in feeling, or redness in the hands or feet

 - redness of the face

-- bone pain.
+- bone or joint pain

-Possible complications of PV
+Possible complications of polycythaemia vera (PV)

 Some people also develop symptoms because of complications of PV.